Who has to pay council tax?

 Joint liability

-In the event of payments not being made, recovery action can be taken against any individual named on the bill to collect the full amount owed.
+If payment is not made, we will take recovery action against any individual named on the bill.
+This is to ensure we can collect the full amount owed.

 Owner responsibility

-There will be properties where the owner, rather than the residents, is responsible for payment.
-These are:
+In some properties, the owner rather than the residents, are responsible for payment.
+These include:

-• houses in multiple occupation (where residents do not form a single household and pay their rent separately for different parts of the property)
+- Houses in multiple occupation.
+Rented accommodation where residents do not form a single household.
+Each tenant pays their rent separately for different parts of the property.

-• properties which are occasionally occupied by the owner and whose domestic staff are also resident
+- Properties which are occasionally occupied by the owner.
+Domestic staff are also resident in the property.

 Tenant responsibility

-Tenants are responsible for council tax when the whole of the property is rented to one person or family, or to joint tenants.
+Tenants are responsible for council tax when the whole property is let to either:

 Landlord responsibility

-A landlord is responsible for council tax when the property is rented out to several people, and they each have an individual tenancy agreement to occupy only part of the building.
+A landlord is responsible for council tax when several people rent the property.
+Each tenant must have an individual tenancy agreement to occupy only part of the building.

 A landlord will be liable for council tax for any period the property is unoccupied and a tenancy agreement is not in place.